 17.2.1 Gene Expression and Identification of Potential Targets for Anticancer Drugs

 Although many chemotherapy drugs were developed by observing the ability of compounds to kill cancer cells in culture and in experimental animals without knowledge of a specific molecular target, modern drug discovery begins typically with the identification of a therapeutic target.
-To identify novel targets, a variety of strategies ...
+To identify novel targets, a ...